aya49/202105_sfu_cmpt_127/labs/05/README.md

 **External Data Representation (XDR)**: XDR is the general problem of storing data outside a running program.

 **Files** are a common special case of XDR.
 Other examples of XDR occur when using databases or networking.
-You are familiar with files: text files like C sourcecode; sound files like MP3s; executable files like your compiled programs.
+You are familiar with files: text files like C source code; sound files like MP3s; executable files like your compiled programs.
 - At the **filesystem abstraction** level, these files are all the same thing: just a contiguous sequence of bytes.
 - The **interpretation** of these bytes is up to your program.